dxpr/analyze_ai_brand_voice/README.md

 - Knowledgeable without being condescending
 - Inclusive and welcoming

-The analysis provides a score from -1.0 (completely off-brand) to +1.0 (perfectly aligned with ai brand voice).
+The analysis provides a score from -1.0 (completely off-brand) to +1.0 (perfectly aligned with brand voice).

+### Batch Processing
+For analyzing large amounts of existing content:

+1. Go to `/admin/config/analyze/brand-voice/batch`
+2. Select content types to analyze
+3. Choose whether to force re-analysis of previously analyzed content
+4. Set processing limits and start the batch job

+Results are cached for performance and only re-analyzed when content or configuration changes.

-### Display
+### Display and Reporting
-- Results are shown as a gauge with clear progression
-- Score is normalized to show alignment from -1.0 to +1.0
+- Results are shown as a gauge with clear progression from -1.0 to +1.0
-- Simple visual indicator of ai brand voice consistency
+- Simple visual indicator of brand voice consistency
+- Integration with Views for creating custom reports and dashboards
+- Color-coded results available with the Views Color Scales module
+- Historical tracking of brand voice alignment over time

 ## MAINTAINERS